Iowa’s use of pandemic aid for 2nd IT project draws scrutiny

 Federal pandemic funds may be used only to cover costs that are necessary to respond to the public health emergency and were not accounted for in a previous budget.

+The governor said Wednesday that her administration believes the Workday human resources and accounting system is an allowable expense, saying it will contest a determination by Treasury Department deputy inspector general Richard Delmar that it does not qualify.
+Reynolds said the state would use the funds for a different purpose if the appeal is rejected.

-The Workday project does not meet either of those criteria, because the upgrade was planned and budgeted for before the pandemic and isn’t necessary to address it, Delmar wrote.
+The Workday project does not qualify because the upgrade was planned and budgeted for before the pandemic and isn’t necessary to address it, Delmar wrote.
 State Auditor Rob Sand reached the same conclusion.

 Unlike Workday, the data management project was not funded by the governor in this year’s state budget.
 But it’s not clear whether the project will be deemed necessary to respond to the pandemic.